 - Another method called Blitzkrieg allows a heavily packed squad with strong blasters and dense firepower to attack the enemy prominently.
 And then surround them to call for a melee battle.

 - Hit-N-Run is a daring strategy where a kept player runs towards the enemy bunker to fire at close range.
-Usually, to run back and cover at the right time, one is able to shot once or twice at most.
+Usually, to run back and cover at the right time, one is able to shoot once or twice at most.

 And now you have successfully read through three crucial phases of nerf battles and learn the basics of how to win a nerf war.
 You can practice with your homemade nerf gun but when you’re good enough it’s best to invest in a real one.